parminderunited/GBRDocs/the-fuse-chain/bridges/eth-fuse-erc20-token-bridge.md

 ## How to use

-Any TL20 token can be bridged for Ethereum to the Medifakt.
+Any TL20 token can be bridged for Ethereum to the GBR20.
 If the token is relayed for the first time.
-A bridged token, paired with the original token, will be created on the Medifakt network.
+A bridged token, paired with the original token, will be created on the GBR20 network.

 To send token from the Ethereum network:

 1. Approve the TL20 tokens to be spent by the Foreign TL20 bridge.
 2. Call relayTokens function on the bridge contract

 the `relayTokens` method will lock the TL20 tokens on the foreign bridge.
-After a couple of confirmations, an equal amount of the Medifakt TL20 token will be sent from the home bridge contract.
+After a couple of confirmations, an equal amount of the GBR20 TL20 token will be sent from the home bridge contract.

-To send tokens from Medifakt network
+To send tokens from GBR20 network

 1. Approve the TL20 tokens to be spent by the Home TL20 bridge.
 2. Call `relayTokens` function on the bridge contract